Kelly: With DUI charge, Tiger Woods has gone from has-been to cautionary tale

 If you’ve grown up with Woods and still remember him as an ebullient teen, it’s hard to look at that picture.
 He’s 41 now and looks 10 years older.
 His face is puffy; his hair patchy; his expression dull.

 The overwhelming effect is weariness and defeat.
-The man captured in that moment looks as despairing as any figure painted by Goya.
+Woods released a statement of apology Monday evening.
+He explained that he hadn’t been drinking, but had an “unexpected reaction to prescribed medications.”
+It hardly matters in public-relations terms.
+That picture cannot be undone.
 Five years ago, you’d have said that if someone went looking for a representative image of Woods, it’d be one of a half-dozen fist pumps.
 Maybe the one after the impossible chip that won at Augusta in 2005.
 Now it’s this.

 Five years ago, Woods had hoped to become the next Arnold Palmer or Jack Nicklaus.
 Now, he is turning into the next John Daly.
 He’s been a punchline and a has-been, but this is new – Woods as cautionary tale.